m4r35n357/VisualOptimizers/README.md

 5 | Maximum number of evaluations (per iteration, and in total) 6 | Initial simplex scale
 7 | Adaptive (0 for no, 1 for yes)
-8 | Initialization (0 for explicit coordinates, 1 for random in range) - ignored for GL
+8 | Initialization (0 for explicit coordinates, 1 for random in range, 2 for "bulk mode") - ignored for GL

 If Initialization = 0
 Parameter | Meaning